eclipse-theia/theia-website/src/docs/user_ai.md

 ### Configuring MCP Servers

 To configure MCP servers, open the preferences and add entries to the `MCP Servers Configuration` section.
-Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and configuration details such as the command, arguments, and optional environment variables. **For Windows users, please see the additional information below**. 'autostart' will automatically start the respective MCP server the next time you restart your IDE, you will still need to **manually start it the first time** (see below).
+Each server requires a unique identifier (e.g., `"brave-search"` or `"filesystem"`) and configuration details such as the command, arguments, and optional environment variables. **For Windows users, please see the additional information below**.

+`"autostart"` will automatically start the respective MCP server whenever you restart your IDE.
+In your current session, however, you'll still need to **manually start it** (see below).

 **Example Configuration:**